Volley Week logo

 He emphasized that the void left by Boricic cannot be filled, no matter how much effort is put in.

-With the passing of Aleksandar Boricic, European and world volleyball lose an exceptional leader, diplomat, and a person who left a lasting mark on the development of the game and on cooperation between volleyball nations in the Balkans.
+With the passing of Aleksandar Boricic, European and world volleyball lose an exceptional leader, diplomat, and a man who left a lasting mark on the development of the game and on cooperation between volleyball nations in the Balkans.

 Homage to his memory!